Whistler's Mother

-Arrangement in Grey and Black No. 1, best known under its colloquial name Whistler's Mother or Portrait of Artist's Mother, is a painting in oils on canvas created by the American-born painter James McNeill Whistler in 1871.
+Arrangement in Grey and Black No. 1, best known under its colloquial name Whistler's Mother or Portrait of Artist's Mother, is an oil painting on canvas painted by the American-born painter James McNeill Whistler in 1871.
 The subject of the painting is Whistler's mother, Anna McNeill Whistler.
 The painting is 56.81 × 63.94 in, displayed in a frame of Whistler's own design.
-It is held by the Musée d'Orsay in Paris, having been bought by the French state in 1891.
-It is one of the most famous works by an American artist outside the United States.
-It has been variously described as an American icon and a Victorian Mona Lisa.
+It is now in the Musée d'Orsay in Paris, having been bought by the French state in 1891.
+It is one of the most famous works by an American artist outside the United States, and has been variously described as an American icon and a Victorian Mona Lisa.

+Until 27 September 2026 it is on display in Tate Britain in London, in an exhibition on Whistler.